akka/akka/akka-docs/cluster/cluster-usage.rst

   run-main sample.cluster.ClusterApp 2551

 2551 corresponds to the port of the first seed-nodes element in the configuration.
-In the log output you see that the cluster node has been started and changed status to Up.
+In the log output you see that the cluster node has been started and changed status to 'Up'.

 4. Start the second seed node.
 Open a sbt session in another terminal window and run::

   run-main sample.cluster.ClusterApp 2552

-2552 corresponds to the port of the first seed-nodes element in the configuration.
+2552 corresponds to the port of the second seed-nodes element in the configuration.
 In the log output you see that the cluster node has been started and joins the other seed node and becomes a member of the cluster.
-It's status changed to Up.
+It's status changed to 'Up'.

 Switch over to the first terminal window and see in the log output that the member joined.